hypriot/blog/content/post/high-availability-with-docker.md

 Tags = ["Docker", "High Availability", "Fault Tolerance", "Cluster","Raspberry Pi", "Cloud Computing"] date = "2016-10-26T18:03:34+01:00" more_link = "yes"
-title = "Testing High Availability of Docker Swarm on a Raspberry Pi Cluster"
+title = "Testing High Availability of Docker Swarm on a Raspberry Pi Cluster (Updated)"
 +++

 In its release in June this year, Docker announced two exciting news about the Docker Engine: First, the Engine 1.12 comes with built-in high availability features, called "Docker Swarm Mode".
 And second, Docker started providing official support for the ARM architecture.